ZiruiYannn/Micromechanics-Proj-Math-Eng/README.md

 ```
 git clone https://gitlab.kuleuven.be/math-eng/h0t46a/2023/team12.git
 ```
-Doweload cmake first if you do not have it on your computer.
+Download cmake first if you do not have it on your computer.
 Since we've made cmakelists.txt for you, you can use cmake to build all the code by following command:
 ```
 cmake -B Build
 cd Build